POLIUUX/IT-SUPPORT-LABS/README.md

 Here’s a brief list of the labs available in this repository:

-Lab: Secure a Small Wireless Network
+-Lab: Secure a Small Wireless Network
-Lab: Customize Wireless and Security Settings for a SOHO Network
+-Lab: Customize Wireless and Security Settings for a SOHO Network